Fernando León y Castillo

-Fernando León y Castillo, Marqués del Muni (Telde, Canary Islands, November 30, 1842 - Biarritz, France, March 12, 1918) was a Spanish politician and diplomat, he decided on an intervention of Spain and North Africa.
+Fernando León y Castillo, 1st Marquess of Muni (30 November 1842 – 12 March 1918) was a Spanish politician and diplomat, he decided on an intervention of Spain and North Africa.

-He went to Madrid and collaborated in liberal publications in the late years of Isabella II.
+He went to Madrid and collaborated in liberal publications in the late years of the reign of Isabella II.
 From the Revolution of 1868, he was nominated a governor of Granada and Valencia.

 He was successively elected deputy and senator for the province of the Canary Islands, and in 1874 he was named the overseas sub-secretary.

-After the restoration with Sagasta as ministry of overseas (Prime Minister several times including 1881-1883 (1886–1887).
-In 1887, he became ambassador to France until 1918.
-In 1900 he was granted the title of Marquis of Muni for negotiating with France over the Spanish Guinea (present-day Equatorial Guinea) in the Treaty of Paris.
+During the government of Práxedes Mateo Sagasta, he served as minister of overseas (1881–1883) and minister of the interior (1886–1887).
+In 1887, he was appointed ambassador to France until 1918.
+In 1900 he created Marquess of Muni for negotiating with France over the Spanish Guinea (present-day Equatorial Guinea) in the Treaty of Paris.